melvy13/melvy13/README.md

 <h1 align="center"><b>Oh hi!
 You found me! :D</b><br>I'm Melvern Lim</b>👋</h1>

-<h3 align="center">A hardworking student with a passion for problem-solving and coding. 💻</h3>
+<h3 align="center">A diligent student with a passion for problem-solving and coding. 💻</h3>
 <h3 align="center">Enjoys trying out different things and learning more technologies. 🤖</h3>
 <h3 align="center">Determined to learn from any situation, grow as an individual and assist others. 💪</h3>
 <h4 align="center">Visit my <a href="https://melvy13.github.io/">Portfolio</a> 📚 :)</h4>